owenm-26/h4i-jdt/code/Andrew/README.md

-# Project Name
+# Twitter Clone
-Project Description (what the app does, what languages/technologies it will use)
+Make a backend API that will allow you to read and write tweets to your app!

 ## Takeaways
-* Language
-* Language
+* JavaScript
-* Technology
+* PostgreSQL

 ## How to Run
 (cd src, npm start ...)